 The health insurance industry in the United States has experienced a substantial amount of consolidation, resulting in a decrease in the number of health insurance carriers.
 Consolidation in the health insurance industry could cause a loss of or changes in our relationship with carriers and reduction in our commission or other revenue, which could harm our business, operating results and financial condition.
 In the future, we may be forced to offer health insurance from a reduced number of insurance carriers or to derive a greater portion of our revenue from a more concentrated number of carriers as our business and the health insurance industry evolve.
-Revenue derived from carriers owned by UnitedHealthcare represented approximately 22% and 17% of our total revenue for the three months ended March 31, 2020 and 2019, respectively.
-Revenue derived from Humana represented approximately 19% and 23% of our total revenue for the three months ended March 31, 2020 and 2019, respectively.
-Revenue derived from Aetna represented approximately 15% and 17% of our total revenue for the three months ended March 31, 2020 and 2019, respectively.
+The impact to our business will be most significant if the consolidation involves one of the carriers that are responsible for a significant amount of our revenue.
+Revenue derived from carriers owned by UnitedHealthcare represented approximately 23% and 18% of our total revenue for the six months ended June 30, 2020 and 2019, respectively.
+Revenue derived from Humana represented approximately 19% and 22% of our total revenue for the six months ended June 30, 2020 and 2019, respectively.
+Revenue derived from Aetna represented approximately 15% and 17% of our total revenue for the six months ended June 30, 2020 and 2019, respectively.
 We have several agreements that govern our sale of health insurance plans with these health insurance carriers.
 They may be unilaterally amended or terminated by the carrier on short notice and the amendment or termination could adversely impact or cause the termination of the commission payments that we receive from these health insurance carriers, including commissions on plans that we have already sold, which could materially harm our business, operating results and financial condition.
-Our revenue could be adversely impacted if we are unable to maintain currently-existing levels of business with any of our significant health insurance carriers if we are unable to offset any loss of business with alternative health insurance carriers.
-We expect that a small number of health insurance carriers will account for a significant portion of our revenue for the foreseeable future and any im
+Our revenue could be adversely impacted if we are unable to maintain currently-existing levels of business with any of our significant health insurance carriers or if we are unable to offset any loss of business with alternative health insurance carriers.
+Mergers among health insurance carriers or an acquisition of one carrier by another carrier may trigger changes to our agreements with such carriers.
+For example, health insurance carriers may unilaterally amend or terminate or agreement on short notice, which could adversely impact, or cause the termination of, the commission payments that we receive from these carriers, which could materially harm our business, operating results and financial condition.